Belle II experiment: Scientific personnel

 The Belle II experiment is being governed by Belle II Collaboration, which is an international worldwide scientific community.

 The Belle II Collaboration has designed, produced, assembled and is currently operating the Belle II experiment.
 The collaboration handles the collision data recorded at the experiment, performs the data analysis and delivers the results in form of scientific journal articles, conference talks, etc.

 As on October 5, 2023, it included 1,174 members from 124 institutes and 27 countries around the globe.

 Experiment software

 In October 2021 the Software development team within the Belle II Collaboration has published Belle II Analysis Software Framework or basf2, as open-source software on GitHub.

 This is the main package used to simulate, reconstruct and analyse the recorded collision events at the Belle II experiment and there are several other separate satellite packages, used for DAQ, computation of the systematic uncertainties, etc.

 The backend of the reconstruction and analysis libraries are written in C++, while the analysis steering and facade are implemented in Python language.

-To coordinate the software development, the Belle II Collaboration uses industrial collaboration tools such as Atlassian Jira, Confluence and git-based BitBucket service.